thexmanxyz/Owl-Carousel-Neo-Gantry/README.md

 1. Download the Plugin of the *Owl Carousel Neo Particle* for **Hydrogen, Helium or Global** installation.
 2. Install it over the Joomla Plugin System.
 3. Modify the `custom.scss` file located under `/[GANTRY_THEME]/custom/scss` and add the following line `@import "owlcarousel-neo";` at the end.
 Please check the list below to determine where the template folder for your CMS is located.
+4. Don't forget that you have to import the Gantry dependencies within the `custom.scss` file before you import the **Owl Carousel Neo** Particle if not already done.
+Please use the following statement to import the dependencies file: `@import "dependencies";`

 *If you install the plugin globally be aware that the resource location changes to `/media/gantry5/engines/nucleus`*